The SBI Life Retire Smart is a Unit Linked Insurance Plan (ULIP) designed to be a pension plan.

 The policy brochure of the SBI Life Retire Smart policy assumes that the investments of your premiums in their funds are likely to generate an annual return of between 4% and 8%.
 If the policy generates a 4% annual return, then as per the calculation shown below you will realize an annual rate of return of 3.62%.
 Again, after factoring in the premium allocation charges and policy administration charges you will realize an annual rate of return of less than 3.62%.

 If the policy generates an annual return of 8%:

-If the policy generates a rate of return of 8% annually, as per the calculation shown below, you will realize the annual rate of return of 7.4%.
+If the policy generates a rate of return of 8% annually, as per the calculation shown below, you will realize an annual rate of return of 7.4%.

-While 7.4% is not too bad, for 25 years and the equity risk considered, it is
+While 7.4% is not too bad, but if we consider 25 years and the equity risk , it is not a good choice.

 Let’s look into an alternative for the SBI Life Retire Smart Policy.